mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 text="And when he shall lift up his countenance To **judge their secret ways** according to the word of the name of the Lord of Spirits ..." verse="Enoch 61:9"
 %}

+{% include verse.html
+text="This is the son of Man who hath righteousness, With whom dwelleth righteousness, And **who revealeth all the treasures of that which is hidden** ..." verse="Enoch 46:3"
+%}
 </div>

 <div>
+{% capture god %}
+See <a href="/who-is-the-son/#is-the-son-god">Who is the Son: Is the Son God?</a>.
+{% endcapture %}
+{% include verse.html
+text="For **God will bring every work into judgment, with every hidden thing**, whether it is good, or whether it is evil." verse="Ecclesiastes 12:14" caption=god
+%}

 {% include verse.html
 text="For there is nothing hidden except that it should be made known, **neither was anything made secret but that it should come to light**." verse="Mark 4:22"